danielkalen/simplythread/README.md

 ### `thread.setScripts(scriptsArray)`
 Loads each external script provided in the `scriptsArray` on the thread's global scope.
+The scripts will be loaded asynchronously and the thread will wait for all scripts to be loaded before running any following .run() calls.
+If one of the scripts fail to load (i.e. they have a status code >= 400), any following .run() calls will be immediatly rejected with the script load error.

 Example:
 ```javascript